haxsaw/actuator/Tutorial.md

 ```

 ### <a name="dynamicns">Dynamic Namespaces</a>
 The namespace shown above is static in nature.
-Although some of the values for Var objects are supplied dynamically, the namespace itself has a static number of components and structure.
+Although some of the values for Var objects are supplied dynamically, the namespace itself has a static number of roles and structure.

-Actuator allows for more dynamic namespaces to be constructed, in particular in support of arbitrary numbers of components.
+Actuator allows for more dynamic namespaces to be constructed, in particular in support of arbitrary numbers of roles.
 By coupling such a namespace with an infra model that uses MultiResource or MultiResourceGroup elements, appropriately sized infra can be identified and provisioned depending on the nature of the dynamic namespace.

 The best way to understand this is with an example.
 We'll devise a trivial computational grid: besides the normal gateway elements, the infrastructure will contain a "foreman" to coordinate the computational activities of a variable number of "workers", each on a seperate server.

 The [MultipleServers](#multiservers) infra model from above fits this pattern, so we'll define a dynamic namespace model that grows roles that refer back to this infra model in order to acquire the appropriate infrastructure to meet the namespace's needs.

 We'll use two different techniques for creating a suitable dynamic namespace.
-In the first, we'll create a class factory function that defines a new namespace class with the appropriate number of worker Components.
+In the first, we'll create a class factory function that defines a new namespace class with the appropriate number of worker Roles.
 In the second, we'll use some additional features of Actuator to express the same capabilities in a more concise declarative way.

 First, the class factory approach: